dunglas/frankenphp/docs/docker.md

 ## Running as a Non-Root User

-FrankenPHP can run as non root user in Docker.
+FrankenPHP can run as non-root user in Docker.

 Here is a sample `Dockerfile` doing this: